ATC codes: J01CE01

 Rationale for antibiotic selection

 For common community-acquired infections, the main focus has been on empirical treatment choices that are broadly applicable in most countries.
 Generally, alternatives for use in case of allergy were not considered.
-The Expert Committee considered the antibiotics proposed in the application from the WHO Department of Maternal, Newborn, Child and Adolescent Health, and selected first- and second-choice antibiotics for this indication, in line with the WHO guidelines, for inclusion on the EMLc.
+The Expert Committee considered the antibiotics proposed in the application and selected first- and second-choice antibiotics for community-acquired pneumonia, in line with WHO guidelines, for inclusion on the EMLc.
+The Committee considered the various antibiotics proposed in the application from the McMaster Group using the guiding principle of parsimony and selected first- and second-choice antibiotics for this indication for inclusion on the EML.
+Piperacillin + tazobactam, levofloxacin, vancomycin and ceftazidime were excluded.
 Recommended first- and second-choice antibiotics are reported above.
 The first-choice antibiotics are those generally recommended on the basis of available evidence and are usually narrow-spectrum agents.
-In particular, the Committee recommended the inclusion of cloxacillin and amikacin as potentially useful second-choice agents in infection suspected to be due to Staphylococcus aureus or gentamicin-resistant Gram-negative bacilli, respectively.